 IRA transfers should be made trustee to trustee to avoid taxable distributions.
 A QDRO is not required for IRA to IRA transfers. term care and/or disability insurance policies are needed.
 Estate Planning ☐ Create or update existing wills and trusts to Review existing annuities as they may be difficult to split up or liquidate.
 It may make sense to allow one party to keep the annuity intact as part of the divorce settlement. reflect your divorce.
-Failing to remove an exspouse from your estate plan may entitle them to inherit your assets.
-Social Security benefits for divorced spouses may be allowed if the marriage lasted at least 10 years and if the divorced spouse claiming benefits is not currently married.
-Review your options for claiming social security on both ☐ Review fiduciary appointments in your estate documents.
-This includes reviewing who you'v selected as your personal representative, successor trustee and guardian for your children. your work record and as a "spouse" to secure the largest benefit. ☐ Create or update your financial power-of- attorney, health care power-of-attorney and living will, along with reviewing whether you Review/update your beneficiary designations on all existing insurance to ensure your need to update who you will name to handle these responsibilities on your behalf. intentions are met.
-Failing to remove an exspouse as a beneficiary could entitle them to your insurance proceeds.
-Review and update any transfer-on-death agreements or other non-probate transfer asset to ensure your legacy intentions are met.
+Failing to remove an exspouse from your estate plan may entitle them to inherit your assets. • ☐ Review fiduciary appointments in your estate documents.
+This includes reviewing who you's selected as your personal representative, successor trustee and guardian for your children. your work record and as a "spouse" to secure the largest benefit. ☐ Create or update your financial power-of- attorney, health care power-of-attorney and living will, along with reviewing whether you Review/update your beneficiary designations on all existing insurance to ensure your need to update who you will name to handle these responsibilities on your behalf. intentions are met.
+Failing to remove an exspouse as a beneficiary could entitle them to your insurance proceeds. ☐ Review and update any transfer-on-death agreements or other non-probate transfer asset to ensure your legacy intentions are met.
 Purchase/change life insurance policies as required by your divorce decree to cover child support or spousal maintenance obligations.
 Remember, this is only a preliminary guide to the most common financial considerations to review upon a divorce.
-Work closely with your tax and legal advisors, and with your financial consultant, to Consider cash value for existing life insurance as an asset during the divorce settlement. address all of your specific needs.
+Work closely with your tax and legal advisors, and with your financial consultant, Consider cash value for existing life insurance as an asset during the divorce settlement. address all of your specific needs.
 Stay diligent to make sure your divorce doesn't create irreconcilable differences between your financial Consider whether new or updated life, long situation and your goals. ■